provisiongroupco/UAEServiceMVP/README.md

    - **Findings**: Observations and issues discovered
    - **Recommendations**: Suggested follow-up actions
    - **Technician Information**: Your name and ID
-   - **Digital Signature**: Upload a signature image or create one using the provided signature pad
+   - **Digital Signature**: Draw your signature directly on the canvas using mouse or touchscreen

 3. **Generate Report**: Click the "Generate Report" button at the bottom of the form